Uber launches grocery delivery in Latin America, Canada with U.S. to follow

 July 7 (Reuters) - Uber Technologies Inc UBER.N on Tuesday further expanded delivery offerings, launching an app-based grocery service in several Latin American and Canadian cities, with the United States to follow later this month.

-The company's latest foray into the delivery space is in partnership with Cornerstore, a Chilean online grocery provider that Uber holds a majority stake in since October.
+The company's latest foray into the delivery space is in partnership with Cornershop, a Chilean online grocery provider that Uber has held a majority stake in since October.

 In Canada, groceries can be ordered from large chains Walmart Inc WMT.N and Metro Inc MRU.TO.